git001/tls-proxy-tunnel/README.md

-# layer4-proxy
+# tls-proxy-tunnel

 > Hey, now we are on level 4!

-`layer4-proxy` is a layer 4 proxy implemented by Rust to listen on specific ports and transfer TCP data to remote addresses (only TCP) according to the configuration.
+`tls-proxy-tunnel` is a layer 4 proxy implemented by Rust to listen on specific ports and transfer TCP data to remote addresses (only TCP) via a HTTP Proxy according to the configuration.

 ## Features